 Load and Performance Testing

-Customer data should not be leaked for data protection policy.
+Ensuring the security of customer data and transactions is crucial for maintaining trust and complying with legal requirements.
 There have been instances where data breaches happened in the past which cost businesses a lot of bucks.
 Hence, security should be the main testing for eCommerce applications.

 How to test e-commerce websites manually